-So, why do we keep mentioning the Wiener Library?
+So, why do I keep mentioning the Wiener Library?

 What is it – and what is its relevance to this project?

 Many years ago, I took a side-step away from my usual research area and attended my first academic conference on the Holocaust – at which a holocaust survivor and theorist was to be the keynote speaker.